Create a metric set and add a filter

 Using similar steps as before, create a second metric set as follows:

-• Drag the Product hierarchy to the Columns field of the Data Analysis Panel.
+• Drag the Product hierarchy to Columns in the Data Analysis Panel.

-The resulting data bar table shows person names along the rows axis, and expandable product categories along the columns axis.
+A data bar table may be chosen as the visualization automatically, showing person names along the rows axis, and expandable product categories along the columns axis.

 Table showing person names and product categories